-- essays, which demonstrate your ability to interpret and engage critically with philosophical texts, to construct and develop arguments, and to show your command of the vocabulary philosophers use. - presentations, which allow us to assess and provide feedback on your ability to express verbally philosophical ideas and positions, including your own. - the dissertation, should you choose to complete this in Philosophy, in which you develop a sustained line of argument of your own and examine philosophical ideas in considerable depth and detail.
+- essays, which demonstrate your ability to interpret and engage critically with philosophical texts, to construct and develop arguments, and to show your command of the vocabulary philosophers use. - presentations, which allow us to assess and provide feedback on your ability to express verbally philosophical ideas and positions, including your own. - the dissertation, in which you develop a sustained line of argument of your own and examine philosophical ideas in considerable depth and detail.